vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

   have prepped them, try to defer consumption for at least 1 day and maybe 2-3 days after overexertion.

+* Onions and garlic (relevant if eating outside food; they are not part of my home diet).

 Some foods that currently seem fine (they're low FODMAP) but more research is needed: potatoes, kale, broccoli.
 However, as of 2024-08-01, in the context of